nuitrcs/vim_workshop/VimTutor.md

 - Type `split editing.txt`
 - Switch to command-line mode by typing `:`
 - Type `vsplit introduction.txt`
-- Switch to command mode by hitting ESC
+- Switch to normal mode by hitting ESC
 - While holding CTRL hit `w` twice (i.e. CTRL+w+w) which will move the cursor to the next pane